SUSTAINABLE POLYMER AND COLLOID CHEMICAL ENGINEERING

 Single-layer graphene is interesting as a flexible 2D material, with xy-dimensions variable up to a centimetre in length and a z-thickness of a single carbon atom.
 It conducts heat and electricity, has excellent mechanical strength, and is impermeable to gases except hydrogen gas.
 Its drawback: how to disperse it in a liquid.
 When you try to do this flexible sheets of graphene tend to stack as a result of attractive van der Waals interactions, making it virtually an impossible material to disperse as single sheets.

 Labels are big business.
-A typical label has multiple layers: a topcoat for protection, the face stock, which contains the message in the form of text and/or images, a pressure-sensitive adhesive, and a release liner, which often has a release coating.
-The release liner and coating are only there to protect the label from sticking to things you do not wish it would stick to.
-You remove the liner when you wish to apply the label onto your substrate of choice, for example, a bottle containing a drink.
+A typical label has multiple layers: a topcoat for protection, the face stock, which contains the message in text and/or images, a pressure-sensitive adhesive, and a release liner, which often has a release coating.

 When we synthesize polymer colloids by emulsion polymerization, molecular surfactants are often employed.
 These are required to keep the polymer latex particles dispersed in the water phase, so that they do not clump together, a phenomenon known as coagulation.
 Keeping polymer dispersions stable is especially important in end applications, such as waterborne coatings and adhesives.